Temp0jd/CS506-Socioeconomic_Cancer_Analysis_And_Predicion/README.md

 ## 1. Project Description

 Cancer remains one of the leading causes of death worldwide, and multiple studies suggest that socioeconomic factors may play a role in cancer incidence and mortality rates.
-This project investigates the relationship between socioeconomic status and cancer rates by analyzing key variables such as median income and poverty levels across different U.S. counties.
+This project investigates the relationship between socioeconomic status and cancer rates by analyzing key variables such as median income and poverty levels across U.S. counties.

 The study aims to determine whether lower income levels correlate with higher cancer incidence and mortality rates and whether certain regions are disproportionately affected due to socioeconomic disparities.
 By leveraging statistical modeling techniques, this project will assess the strength and significance of these relationships.